Minorities in US Ineligible for CFTR Modulators Due to Poorly Studied Mutations

 Black (19.2%), Hispanic (24%), and other race (31.6%) groups showed the lowest percentage of patients with a CFTR genotype eligible for ivacaftor/lumacaftor (sold as Orkambi) compared with non-Hispanic white patients (47.9%).

-The same was true for ivacaftor/tezacaftor (sold as Symdeko), for which 21.5% of Black or African-American patients were eligible, along with 29.8% of Hispanics, and 35.96% of other races, compared with 53.9% of non-Hispanic white patients.
+The same was true for ivacaftor/tezacaftor (sold as Symdeko), for which 21.5% of Black patients were eligible, along with 29.8% of Hispanics, and 35.96% of other races, compared with 53.9% of non-Hispanic white patients.

 The smallest disparity existed in eligibility for Kalydeco.
 Here, 11.4% of Black patients were eligible, and between 16.3% and 17.2% among all other groups.